yecril71pl/cpp-docs.pl-pl/docs/mfc/reference/cmfcpropertygridproperty-class.md

 ### <a name="remarks"></a>Uwagi

-## <a name="cmfcpropertygridpropertyonctlcolor"></a><a name="onctlcolor"></a>CMFCPropertyGridProperty::OnCtlColor
+## <a name="cmfcpropertygridpropertyonctlcolor"></a><a name="onctlcolor"></a> CMFCPropertyGridProperty::OnCtlColor

-Wywoływana przez strukturę, gdy musi pobrać pędzel, aby wypełnić kolor tła właściwości.
+Wywoływane przez platformę, gdy musi pobrać Pędzel, aby wypełnić kolor tła właściwości.

 ```
 virtual HBRUSH OnCtlColor(